[Author: Bill Fischer]

 Total All ages: (4.5 %)

 - .5 % of women

-- By far the most common is red-green colorblindness which includes 12% deuteranopes, 12% protanopes, 12% protanomalous and 64% deuteranomalous.
+- By far the most common form is red-green colorblindness, which includes 99.999% of all instances.

 Keyboard access is the most important concept when thinking about the accessibility of content for individuals with mobility disabilities.
 Some people have partial or no use of arms, hands or fingers.
 Additionally, many other individuals have limited control of their arms, others have diminishing fine motor controls.
 All of these individuals might have difficulty using a mouse, many only use the keyboard to navigate.
 Others use items such as trackballs, adaptive keyboards, headwands, mouthsticks, and speech recognition software.